quaquel/EMAworkbench/README.md

 would like to contribute to its further development, contact Jan Kwakkel at Delft University of Technology.

-This version should work well with the Anaconda distribution and Python 2.7.
+This version should work well with the Anaconda distribution of Python 2.7.

 EMA workbench is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by